Academy of Public Security Forces of Macao

-The Academy of Public Security Forces (ESFSM) is a government department and a public higher education institution in Coloane, Macau, China.
+The Academy of Public Security Forces of Macao (ESFSM) is a government department and a public higher education institution in Coloane, Macau, China.
 It is under the Secretary for Security of the Government of Macau.
 It was established on July 4, 1988.

 The academy's predecessor was the Security Forces Comprehensive Training Center (保安部隊綜合訓練中心) established in 1978.
 It is not only a government department that trains police officers, customs officers, prison guards and fire officers in Macau, but also one of the higher education institutions in Macau.